-Call Sachem Pest Control to get ride of bees, yellow jackets, wasps, & hornets!
-Call (781)233-464
+Call Sachem Pest Control to get rid of bees, yellow jackets, wasps, and hornets!
+Call us at (781)233-4644 today!

-Pest: Bumble bees are between ¼ – 1 inch in size, have black and yellow markings, and an overall fuzzy appearance.
+- Pest: Bumble bees are between ¼ – 1 inch in size, have black and yellow markings, and an overall fuzzy appearance.

-Nest: Bumble bees build their nests out of pollen clumps, usually in the ground or a dense grass clump, and often in an abandoned mouse nest.
+- Nest: Bumble bees build their nests out of pollen clumps, usually in the ground or a dense grass clump, and often in an abandoned mouse nest.

-Threat: Bumble bees are considered a beneficial insect because they pollinate flowers.
+- Threat: Bumble bees are considered a beneficial insect because they pollinate flowers.
 However, they can sting.
 If a nest is located in or near a structure, then control is necessary.

 - Pest: Carpenter bees are between 1/2 – 1 inch in size.
 They resemble bumble bees, but the top of their abdomen is largely bare and shiny.

-Nest: Carpenter bees do not live in nests or colonies.
+- Nest: Carpenter bees do not live in nests or colonies.
 They bore into wood, where they make galleries for rearing their young.
 Carpenter bees tend to prefer decaying or weathered wood to new or painted wood.

-Threat: Carpenter bees are a serious property threat, and can cause structural damage over time if they are not eliminated.
+- Threat: Carpenter bees are a serious property threat, and can cause structural damage over time if they are not eliminated.
 Male carpenter bees can be territorial and may hover in front of one’s face aggressively, but they have no stinger and these actions are merely for show.
 Female carpenter bees do have a potent sting, which is rarely used.

-Honeybees Honey Bees Pest: Honeybees are between 1/2-5/8 inch in size and orange, brown or black in color.
+- Pest: Honeybees are between 1/2-5/8 inch in size and orange, brown or black in color.

-Nest: Honeybees are social insects and live as colonies in hives, with mature colonies of 20,000 – 80,000 individuals.
+- Nest: Honeybees are social insects and live as colonies in hives, with mature colonies of 20,000 – 80,000 individuals.

-Threat: Honeybees are not aggressive and do not search for something to attack.
+- Threat: Honeybees are not aggressive and do not search for something to attack.
 Instead, they are defensive and will attack only whatever seems to threaten the colony.